yguitton/training-material/topics/statistics/tutorials/intro-to-ml-with-python/tutorial.md

 >
 > It is particularly useful because it can be computed on a single random forest as it is being trained.
 >
-> Thus, were k-fold cross-validation would require you to train $k$ models, with OOB error you only have to train 1, and thus you save a lot of compute time.
+> Thus, were k-fold cross-validation would require you to train $$k$$ models, with OOB error you only have to train 1, and thus you save a lot of compute time.
 >
 >
 >